View Printable PDF Version |

 Bartoli JM, Moulin G, Delannoy L, Chagnaud C, Kasbarian M.

-The normal uterus on magnetic resonance imaging and variations associated with the hormonal state.
+The normal uterus on magnetic resonance imaging and variations associated with

 Surg Radiol Anat.